larryisthere/larryisthere.github.io/dawnary-privacy-en.md

 - Usage: Only used when you actively use the camera feature
 - Data Collection: We do not collect or upload photos you take

-**Location Permission:**
+**Location Permission (Sensitive Personal Information):**
-- Purpose: Record the city name where you create diary entries (city-level only)
+- Purpose: Record the city name where you create diary entries (city-level only) to display city information in diary entries and enhance context
+- Necessity: Location information helps enhance diary context, but this feature is completely optional and does not affect core app functionality
-- Usage: Only used when you enable location recording
+- Usage: Only used when you explicitly consent and enable location recording
 - Data Collection: We only record city names (e.g., "New York"), not precise GPS coordinates or other location data
+- Data Storage: Location information is stored only locally on your device and is not uploaded to any servers
-- Control: You can disable location recording at any time in settings
+- Control: You can disable location recording at any time in settings.
+Once disabled, we will no longer collect location information

 All permissions can be revoked at any time in system settings.